KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 	jar -tf <filename>.apk

+The output of the jar tool would look similar to the following:

+    > jar -tf atw_vulkan-all-debug.apk
+    AndroidManifest.xml
+    classes.dex
+    lib/arm64-v8a/libatw_vulkan.so
+    lib/arm64-v8a/libVkLayer_queue_muxer.so
+    lib/armeabi-v7a/libatw_vulkan.so
+    lib/armeabi-v7a/libVkLayer_queue_muxer.so
+    lib/x86/libatw_vulkan.so
+    lib/x86/libVkLayer_queue_muxer.so
+    lib/x86_64/libatw_vulkan.so
+    lib/x86_64/libVkLayer_queue_muxer.so
+    META-INF/MANIFEST.MF
+    META-INF/CERT.SF
+    META-INF/CERT.RSA

+Notice how the libVkLayer_queue_muxer.so is right next to the libatw_vulkan.so in the APK.

-Alternatively, on a device with root access, the libVkLayer_&lt;name&gt;.so can be placed in
+Alternatively, on a device with root access, the libVkLayer_&lt;name&gt; .so can be placed in

 	/data/local/debug/vulkan/